salsita/inStyle/README.md

 How does this work?

 If one of the compound selectors (eg. `item` in `item:hover` or `header`) is found in the current cascade, it's modified in the current selector nest.
 If not found, it's expected as a parent of the current selector.
+Infinitely nestable.

-This greatly simplifies the syntax and readability when a property of the same element you're styling is modified due to a class, pseudoclass or attribute of a parent both in and out of the current cascade.
-Another example:
+This greatly simplifies the syntax and readability when a property of the same element you're just styling is modified due to a class, pseudoclass or attribute of a parent both in and out of the current cascade. _(How about the actual element!)_

+Different example:

 ```Sass
 ul,